Qovery/documentation/website/guides/getting-started/adding-a-database.md

 -->

 ## Tutorial
-Qovery supports most popular SQL and NoSQL databases (You can see the complete list [here][docs.databases]).
+Qovery supports most popular SQL and NoSQL databases (You can see the complete list [here][docs.database]).
 In this tutorial we will deploy a PostgreSQL database.

 <Steps headingDepth={3}>
 <ol>